About Valve Stenosis

 Stenosis is the term for a valve that doesn’t open properly.
 The flaps of a valve thicken, stiffen, or fuse together.
 As a result, the valve cannot fully open.
 Thus, the heart has to work harder to pump blood through the valve, and the body may suffer from a reduced supply of oxygen.

 Causes of Valve Stenosis

-Stenosis can be caused by age or by a malformed valve called a bicuspid valve.
-Up to two percent of the population is born with a bicuspid valve abnormality which means that instead of having three flaps that open for blood flow, two are fused together.
+All types of heart valve disease are more common with age, although some may be caused by congenital heart defects.
+For example, a type of malformed aortic valve may be a bicuspid aortic valve.
+About 1.4 percent of the population is born with a bicuspid valve abnormality which means that instead of having three flaps that open for blood flow, two are fused together.
 This causes blood to pass through a smaller, restricted opening.